What is desktop publishing software?

 Desktop publishing software (or DTP software) is software used in the process of creating editorial projects.
 The primary use of DTP is to lay out texts, images and graphics on a page and easily arrange these elements to create the preferred document.
 Born in the 1980s to create printed and PDF publications, today DTP software is also used to create electronic media, such as e-books and webpages.
 DTP software enables professional creation and management over the design of a document, and, if correctly used, a typographic quality.

 DTP software is used to create both basic documents such as business cards, menus and brochures and more complex editorial projects like books, magazines, catalogs, and price lists.
 The type of documents you need to create affects your choice of software.

-Many diverse software options are currently available for desktop publishing, including the market leaders (professional software such as QuarkXPress and Adobe InDesign), open source software such as Scribus and LaTex, and the two programs developed by Microsoft (Word and Publisher).
-Also available is Pagination.com, which is among the most effective tools for composing text, data, and images into a complete editorial product.
+Many diverse software options are currently available for desktop publishing, including the market leaders (professional software such as QuarkXPress and Adobe InDesign), open source software such as Scribus, LaTex, and Libre Office Suite, and the two programs developed by Microsoft (Word and Publisher).
+Also available is Pagination.com, which is among the most effective desktop publishing software for composing text, data, and images into a complete editorial product.
 Pagination.com is one of the first cloud-based, automatic-database publishing solutions offered by the publishing market.